agarcia169/4306-Donaldson-Project/wikiPageCollaborationDocs/iteration3.md

 - A slim database that is easily navigated so that there is a limited amount of wasted space

-- Vader Analysis of Tweets so that the user can identify market sentiment of these alternative power-trains
+- VADER Analysis of Tweets so that the user can identify market sentiment of these alternative power-trains

 ### Definitions, acronyms, and abbreviations:

 NLTK - Natural Language Tool Kit

-Vader -  Valence Aware Dictionary for Sentiment Reasoning
+VADER -  Valence Aware Dictionary for Sentiment Reasoning

 NLP - Natural Language Processing